FAQs

 What sets you apart from other safari companies?

+It’s your vacation.
+It’s our job to make it as easy and stress-free as possible.
 We are happy to offer as much advice about your trip as possible.
 Karen can chat with you via Skype, WhatsApp, or phone calls to discuss your plans, and we strive to answer emails quickly.

 I can find cheaper safaris on the internet.
 Why should I spend a little more to go with Blackwood Safaris?